10-3-pursuit/lab-app-planning/README.md

 > As a ...

-1. As a pet lover, I want to visit the home page of PetLink HomeFinder so that I can explore available pets for adoption.
+1. As a pet lover, I want to visit the home page of PetLink HomeFinder so that I can find the link available pets for adoption search.

 2. As a potential pet owner, I want to access the search page on PetLink HomeFinder to filter pets by their age ranges.